s9b/wedding_company_backend_assignment/TESTING.md

 ## Test Database Configuration
 - Tests use `settings.MONGO_URI` pointing to a local MongoDB (e.g., `mongodb://localhost:27017`).
 - The test suite sets `settings.MASTER_DB` to a separate test DB to avoid interfering with development data.
 - When running in CI, a MongoDB service runs and tests connect via `mongodb://localhost:27017`.
+Required env vars are provided in the workflow.

 ## Notes
 - Tests avoid destructive operations wherever possible.
 The migration test validates copying behavior and presence of source/target DBs without dropping data.